verana-labs/verifiable-trust-spec/spec.md

 - [VS-REQ-1] A [[ref: VS]] MUST be identified by a [[:ref DID]].
 The [[:ref DID]] of a [[ref: VS]] MUST resolve to a [[ref: DID Document]].
 - [VS-REQ-2] A [[ref: VS]] DID Document MUST present (linked-vp) a Verifiable Trust Credential that conforms to [VT-ECS-SERVICE-CRED].
-- [VS-REQ-3] If the issuer of the VT Service Essential Credential of [VS-REQ-2] is the [[ref: DID]] of this service, service DID Document MUST present a Verifiable Trust Credential that conforms to [VT-ECS-ORG-CRED] or (exclusive) [VT-ECS-PERSON-CRED].
+- [VS-REQ-3] If the issuer of the VT Service Essential Credential of [VS-REQ-2] is the [[ref: DID]] of this service, service DID Document MUST present a Verifiable Trust Credential that conforms to [VT-ECS-ORG-CRED] or (exclusive) [VT-ECS-PERSONA-CRED].
-- [VS-REQ-4] If the issuer of the VT Service Credential of [VS-REQ-2] is not the [[ref: DID]] of this service, DID Document of the VT Service Credential issuer MUST present a Verifiable Trust Credential that conforms to [VT-ECS-ORG-CRED] or (exclusive) [VT-ECS-PERSON-CRED].
+- [VS-REQ-4] If the issuer of the VT Service Credential of [VS-REQ-2] is not the [[ref: DID]] of this service, DID Document of the VT Service Credential issuer MUST present a Verifiable Trust Credential that conforms to [VT-ECS-ORG-CRED] or (exclusive) [VT-ECS-PERSONA-CRED].
 - [VS-REQ-5] A [[ref: VS]] DID Document CAN present other Verifiable Trust Credentials as specified in [VT-LINKED-VP].
 - [VS-REQ-6] A [[ref: VS]] MUST always verify issuers of credentials as specified in [VT-PERM-QUERIES].

 ::: note
-In other words, to be a VS, a service MUST identify itself directly by presenting an Organization or a Person Essential Credential, or the issuer of its Service Essential Credential MUST identify itself by presenting an Organization or a Person Essential Credential.
+In other words, to be a VS, a service MUST identify itself directly by presenting an Organization or a Persona Essential Credential, or the issuer of its Service Essential Credential MUST identify itself by presenting an Organization or a Persona Essential Credential.
 :::

 ### [VUA-REQ] Requirements for a User Agent to be a VUA